lukix/genemo/README.md

     Returns a function that can be used as a `succession` parameter for `GMO.runEvolution`.
     `keepFactor` is a number from 0 to 1 describing what part of best individuals should be kept unchanged.
     `minimalizeFitness` is a boolean value indicating if we are aiming at minimalizing or maximalizing fitness.

+### Other useful functions
+- **`GMO.randomSequenceOf(valuesSet, length)`**

+    Returns a function which takes a random number generator and returns an array of random elements from `valuesSet` of length equal to `length`.
+Returned function can be used as a `generateIndividual` parameter for `GMO.generateInitialPopulation`.

+- **`GMO.randomPermutationOf(valuesSet)`**

+    Returns a function which takes a random number generator and returns a random permutation of elements from `valuesSet`.
+Returned function can be used as a `generateIndividual` parameter for `GMO.generateInitialPopulation`.